firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-27:14">Wait on the LORD: be of good courage, and he shall strengthen thine heart: wait, I say, on the LORD.</p>

-<p id="psa-28:1"><A Psalm of David.> Unto thee will I cry, O LORD my rock; be not silent to me: lest, if thou be silent to me, I become like them that go down into the pit.</p>
+<p id="psa-28:1">Unto thee will I cry, O LORD my rock; be not silent to me: lest, if thou be silent to me, I become like them that go down into the pit.</p>

 <p id="psa-28:2">Hear the voice of my supplications, when I cry unto thee, when I lift up my hands toward thy holy oracle.</p>